christiankay/SDC_projects_P4_advanced_lane_finding/writeup_template.md

 ####3.
 Describe how (and identify where in your code) you performed a perspective transform and provide an example of a transformed image.

-The code for my perspective transform includes a function called `warp_image`, which appears in lines 64 through 94 in the file `perspective.py` .
-The `warp_image` function takes as inputs an image (`img`) and the direction of warping (reverse = True/False).
+The code for my perspective transform includes a function called `warp_image()` which appears in lines 64 through 94 in file `perspective.py`.
+The `warp_image()` function takes as inputs an image (`img`) and the direction of warping (reverse = True/False).
 Source (`src`) and destination (`dst`) points are hardcoded in this function.
 The points were used as arguments for a sub-function 'transform()' which finally warps the image to the destination points.
 I chose the source and destination points in the following manner:

 ```python
     ### point to define source geometry